Vareš: Medieval

 The remains of the medieval royal city and castle Bobovac were recently proclaimed as national monuments, as was the Catholic Church of St. Michael in the town of Vareš.
 The oldest preserved Catholic church in Bosnia can be found in the town, built in the early 17th century.
 The town was earlier dominated by the Catholic population.
 The church books are among the oldest preserved in Bosnia and date back to 1643.

 Austro-Hungarian Empire

 During the Austrian rule of Bosnia and Herzegovina, the ironworks of Vareš were an important exporter of various iron products to the rest of the Habsburg empire.
 In 1891, the first blast furnace in Bosnia and Herzegovina was built.
 That blast furnace still exists, but it ceased its operations in 1990.

-World War I

-In the 1910s World War I, men of the town were subject to the draft and served in the regiment BH-1, formally based in Sarajevo.
-They mostly saw action in the Italian and Galician fronts.
-The church bell was taken and melted so it could be used to produce war material.

 World War II

 During World War II, following the invasion and occupation of Yugoslavia, Vareš was incorporated into the fascist puppet Independent State of Croatia (NDH), and controlled by the Croatian Ustashe quislings, as an important mining center whose natural resources, mainly iron ore, was exploited to support the NDH war efforts.
 In April 1945, the town was eventually liberated by the Yugoslav Partisans, and became a part of the Socialist Federal Republic of Yugoslavia.